FOCUS-Novavax underdelivers on COVID vaccine promises | Health

 RENEGOTIATING ITS CONTRACT A Philippines official said the country has not received any of the 30 million shots it ordered.

 The Philippines is renegotiating its contract and considering reducing its order from Novavax, in part because it has 96 million vaccine doses in its national stockpile, said Vaccination Secretary Carlito Galvez, head of COVID-19 vaccine procurement for Philippines.
 The country has authorized nine COVID vaccines.
-Novavax did not comment on the Philippines deliveries or new contract.
+Novavax did not comment on the Philippines deliveries or new contract but said it is working with governments to meet regulatory requirements for release of doses.

 Novavax had said it would roll out shots in Europe by January but that has been delayed, the company spokesperson said.
 The initial shipments from Serum Institute were delivered to its distribution facility in the Netherlands and are awaiting final regulatory clearance for release, she said.
 At least two EU countries have pushed back their planned timelines for administering Novavax shots as a result, a person familiar with the matter said.